 It's easy then to see how many believed Schumacher's count would never be matched, or even threatened, but Hamilton's dominance during F1's hybrid era has changed that.
-From the beginning of 2014 to the most recent race in Britain, Hamilton has won 58 out of a possible 110 races - that's 53% and an average of more than 10 per season, which is rising rapidly in 2019.
+From the beginning of 2014 to the most recent race in Japan, Hamilton has won 60 out of a possible 120 races - that's 50% and an average of roughly 10 per season.

 Barring a shock exit from F1, Hamilton has dozens of races still ahead of him.
 If he were to continue winning at his current pace, he would end 2020 with nearly a century of grand prix triumphs, suggesting one of Schumacher's hallmark records is under serious threat.